yungselm/pressure_curve_processing/README.md

 # pressure_curve_processing
 ## Abstract
 This code analysis invasively measured curves in the setting of anomalous aortic origin of a coronary artery (AAOCA).
-Specifically, it identifies the point of aortic valve closer and then calculates instantaneous wave-free ratio, mid-systolic pressure ratio and the integral of systolic phase and diastolic phase for the Pa curve and Pd curve and their difference.\\
+Specifically, it identifies the point of aortic valve closer and then calculates instantaneous wave-free ratio, mid-systolic pressure ratio and the integral of systolic phase and diastolic phase for the Pa curve and Pd curve and their difference. \newline
-The analysis is automatically performed for all tests performed (during rest with Pd/Pa, $FFR_\text{Adenosine}$ and $FFR_\text{Dobutamine}$ during dobutamine-atropine-volume challenge).\\
+The analysis is automatically performed for all tests performed (during rest with Pd/Pa, $FFR_\text{Adenosine}$ and $FFR_\text{Dobutamine}$ during dobutamine-atropine-volume challenge).\newline
-Additionally, for Pressure measurementes over a long period of time (i.e. $FFR_Adenosine$ and $FFR_Dobutamine$) additional analysis for the 25th percentile and 75th percentile of Pd/Pa Values are performed.\\
+Additionally, for Pressure measurementes over a long period of time (i.e. $FFR_\text{Adenosine}$ and $FFR_\text{Dobutamine}$) additional analysis for the 25th percentile and 75th percentile of Pd/Pa Values are performed.\newline
 Lastly, the code produces averaged pressure curves are created for Pa and Pd for all phases over recording period and again 25th and 75th percentile.

 ## Installation